Click Here for a 3D design consultation with our interior designers!

 Image courtesy, 42MM

 The standard ceiling height in India is between 10 to 12 feet.
-If you are planning to incorporate a false ceiling in your bedroom designing, make sure that your final height isn’t less than 9 feet.
+If you are planning to incorporate a false ceiling in your kid's bedroom or your bedroom designing, make sure that your final height isn’t less than 9 feet.
 If, for whatever reason, your false ceiling height is lower than 9 feet, your bedroom will look too enclosed and cramped.

 If you want to incorporate a television in your bedroom planning, you need to make sure the distance between the head of the bed (where you sit to watch) and the television is ideal for viewing.
 The ideal television size is between 43 to 55 inches for bedrooms depending on the viewing distance.
 Unless you have a very large bedroom, don’t go in for a bigger television.
 The distance between the television unit and the foot of the bed should ideally be at least 24 inches for easy movement.